-Year 1 Year 2 and Year 3 outcomes:
+Year 1, Year 2 and Year 3 Outcomes

-A 2019 Cochrane Review based on 1-year Aquablation trial results, found evidence of similar results, with TURP to be of moderate-certainty related to the urologic symptom score (IPSS) primary outcome measure.
-All other metrics were graded low-certainty (QOL), to very low-certainty (adverse events, retreatments, erectile function, ejaculatory dysfunction).3 Evidence was downgraded mainly due to study limitations (performance, reporting, and attrition bias), and imprecision (confidence intervals that crossed the assumed thresholds of clinically important differences or few events, or both).
-For example, both sexual outcome (erectile and ejaculatory function) results were downgraded two levels for a combination of imprecision and study limitations (high risk of performance and attrition bias).
+A 2019 Cochrane Review based on 1-year WATER trial results, found evidence of similar results with TURP to be of moderate-certainty related to the urologic symptom score (IPSS) primary outcome measure.
+All other metrics were graded low-certainty (QOL), to very low-certainly (adverse events, retreatments, erectile function, ejaculatory dysfunction).3 Evidence was downgraded mainly due to study limitations (performance, reporting, and attrition bias), and imprecision (confidence intervals that crossed the assumed thresholds of clinically important differences or few events, or both).
+For example, both sexual outcome (erectile and ejaculatory function) results were downgraded 2 levels for a combination of imprecision and study limitations (high risk of performance and attrition bias).
 The authors recommend larger, more rigorously conducted, and transparently reported, studies comparing Aquablation to other techniques (laser enucleation, prostatic urethral lift, robotic-assisted simple prostatectomy) for which there is also increasing interest.

-In a study by Nguyen DD, Barber N, Bidair M et al.6 The authors looked to determine if the effectiveness of Aquablation is independent of prostate size by comparing its outcomes in two clinical trials.
+In a study by Nguyen DD, Barber N, Bidair M et al.6 The authors looked to determine if the effectiveness of Aquablation is independent of prostate size by comparing its outcomes in 2 clinical trials.
 The first trial that was conducted was with men whose prostate was between 30 and 80 mL (WATER I) and the other trial was conducted with men whose prostates were between 80 and 150 mL (WATER II).
 Water I trial is a prospective, double-blind, multicenter, international clinical trial comparing the safety and efficacy of Aquablation and TURP as surgical treatments of LUTS due to BPH in men aged 45–80 years with a prostate volume between 30 and 80 mL, as measured by TRUS.
 Patients were enrolled at 17 centers.
 One hundred sixteen men participated.
 The Water II trial was a prospective, multicenter, international clinical trial of Aquablation for the surgical treatment of LUTS/BPH in men aged 45–80 years with a prostate volume between 80 and 150 mL, as measured by TRUS.
-Patients were enrolled at 13 US and three Canadian sites.
+Patients were enrolled at 13 US and 3 Canadian sites.
 One hundred one men participated.
 The studies parameters included patients who completed the IPSS.
 Patients completed questionnaires such as the Incontinence Severity Index (ISI), the International Index of Erectile Function (IIEF-5), and the Male Sexual Health Questionnaire for Ejaculatory Dysfunction (MSHQ-EjD).
 Patients received uroflowmetry, PVR measurements and underwent standard laboratory blood assessment.
 These questionnaires and measurements were provided at baseline.
 PVR and lab test were required postoperatively at 1 and 3 months.
 Adverse events were rated by the clinical events committee as possible, probably or definitely related to the study procedure and were classified using Clavien–Dindo grade for 3 months after treatment.
 The inclusion and exclusion criteria were the same for both studies.
-The Inclusion criteria included patients with moderate-to severe symptoms indicated by a baseline IPSS of ≥12 and a maximum urinary flow rate (Qmax) of <15 mL/s.
+The inclusion criteria included patients with moderate-to severe symptoms indicated by a baseline IPSS of ≥12 and a maximum urinary flow rate (Qmax) of <15 mL/s.
 Exclusion criteria included patients with a body mass index of ≥42 kg/m2, a history of prostate or bladder cancer, neurogenic bladder, bladder calculus or clinically significant bladder diverticulum, active infection, treatment for chronic prostatitis, diagnosis of urethral stricture, meatal stenosis or bladder neck contracture, a damaged external urinary sphincter, stress urinary incontinence, post-void residual urine volume (PVR) >300 mL or urinary retention.
-The comparison between the two studies revealed the mean operative time for WATER I was 33 minutes and 37 minutes for WATER II.
+The comparison between the 2 studies revealed the mean operative time for WATER I was 33 minutes and 37 minutes for WATER II.
 The actual treatment time was 4 minutes (WATER I) and 8 minutes (WATER II).
 For International Prostate Symptom Score, the mean change at 12 months averaged 15.1 for WATER I and 17.1 for WATER II (P = 0.605).
-Clavien–Dindo grade ≥II events at 3 months mark occurred in 19.8% of WATER I patients and 34.7% of WATER II patients (P = 0.468)6.
-The authors conclude outcomes and effectiveness of Aquablation are comparable and are independent of prostate size with the expectation that with larger prostates a higher risk of complication is possible.
+Clavien–Dindo grade ≥II events at 3 months mark occurred in 19.8% of WATER I patients and 34.7% of WATER II patients (P = 0.468).6 The authors conclude outcomes and effectiveness of Aquablation are comparable and are independent of prostate size with the expectation that with larger prostates a higher risk of complication is possible.

 American Urological Association (AUA) amended guidelines now include Aquablation, but do not classify it as a minimally invasive surgical treatment (MIST) since general anesthesia is required.
-Based on 1-year WATER study results the AUA found parity between Aquablation and TURP on IPSS, LUTS, and QOL scores (Quality of Evidence: Moderate).
+Based on 1-year WATER study results the AUA, found parity between Aquablation and TURP on IPSS, LUTS, and QOL scores (Quality of Evidence: Moderate).
 Their recommendation is: “Aquablation may be offered to patients with LUTS attributed to BPH provided prostate volume >30/<80g; however, patients should be informed that long term evidence of efficacy and retreatment rates remains limited.
 (Conditional Recommendation; Evidence Level: Grade C)”.11

 Canadian Urological Association (CUA) 2018 guidelines also give a “conditional recommendation based on moderate-quality evidence” that Aquablation may be offered to men “interested in preserving ejaculatory function, with prostates <80 cc, with or without a middle lobe”.12